Ag Allies Collaborative

-The Ag Allies Program, who leads this collaborative, is run by the Somerset County Soil and Water Conservation District (SCSWCD), working in conjunction with land trust partners and the Regional Conservation Partnership (RCP) Network through the Northeast Bird Habitat Conservation Initiative (NBHCI) in Maine.
+The Ag Allies Program, who leads this collaborative, is run by the Somerset County Soil and Water Conservation District (SCSWCD), working in conjunction with land trust partners, the Regional Conservation Partnership (RCP) Network, and the Cornell Lab of Ornithology through the Northeast Bird Habitat Conservation Initiative (NBHCI) in Maine.
 Ag Allies brings together government employees, Audubon groups, RCPs, land trusts, landowners, and farmers for the preservation of grassland habitat.
 The program seeks to empower landowners to make sustainable bird-friendly management changes on their land and improve the opportunity for nesting success of grassland birds.

 For more information about the program, contact Laura Lecker, SCSWCD and Ag Allies Program Manager.